Prince-Aslan/Hosipital-Database-Design/README.md

 4. MySQL Workbench for executing SQL queries

 ## Part 1: Database Modelling
-Using a software of choice eg. draw.io, lucid chart etc, draw a well defined Entity Relationship Diagram (ERD) of the database whose fields are outlined below.
-Once you are done export or download the diagram in pdf format and upload it on the repository or you can copy and paste it to the cloned repository before you push the changes
+Using a software of choice eg. draw.io, lucid chart etc, I drew a well defined Entity Relationship Diagram (ERD) of the database whose fields are outlined below.
+After which I exported or downloaded the diagram in pdf format.

 <br/><br/>
 **Table Name:** patients